peteretelej/guid-generator/src/content/guide/generate-guid-csharp.md

-title: How to Generate GUIDs with Go
+title: How to Generate GUIDs in C#
 tags:
-    - golang
+    - csharp
     - guid
-lang: golang
+lang: csharp
 ---

 # How to Generate GUIDs in C#